colindresj/spot/principles.md

 - All component names are `camelCased`
 - A double dash `--` signifies a component modifier
-- A state modifier is prefixed with `is-`
+- A state modifier is prefixed with `is` and is an adjoining class
 - Utility classes are prefixed with `u-`
 - Component elements are scoped to the component with a single dash `component-figure`
 - Nested components may optionally be wrapped in HTML element with a prefixed class `component w-nestedComponent`